 Do you want to learn how to make a Dresden Plate Pillow?
 Yes, you do, because Dresden plates are the perfect way to show off a whole lotta fabrics, wink!
 They just scream be scrappy, right?
 I have a video and tutorial showing you how to easily attach your Dresden plate to a pillow and finish the Dresden plate to complete your project.
 And did I mention, that I made it with the ridiculously cute new Vintage Adventure fabric line from Bev at Flamingo Toes?!
 No, ok I am telling you about it now.
 When I saw that Bev was coming out with a new fabric line that had all the whimsey and sweetness of her beautiful embroidery hoop patterns, I begged her to send me some of her new fabric.
 And seeing as she is so amazingly sweet, she did!
 I was lucky enough to meet Bev in person at a conference earlier this year and take her hand embroidery class.
 If you watched my stories on Instagram then you will have seen that I finished stitching them up on a road trip to North Carolina.
 They are adorbs, here is a link to her free mason jar embroidery pattern.

 The tutorial this week shows you how to make a Dresden plate pillow, teaching you how to actually attach a Dresden plate because I thought it was more specific to the finished project.
-Next week I will take you through the process of actually making your Dresden plate quilt block and what tools I use and a free Dresden block template in case you would rather not buy one.
+Also, read how to make your Dresden plate quilt block and what tools I use to make the individual Dresden plates.

 Supplies Needed for the Dresden Plate Pillow Tutorial